RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-hll-crdb.md

 | t8   | Exists h --> 0  | Exists h --> 0  | \|  | t8   | Exists s --> 1      | Exists s --> 1      |
 |      |                 |                 | \|  | t9   | SMEMBERS s --> {e2} | SMEMBERS s --> {e2} |

-## HLL in CRDBs versus HLL in Open Source Redis
+## HLL in Active-Active databases versus HLL in Open Source Redis

-In CRDBs, we implemented HLL within the CRDT on the basis of the Redis implementation with a few exceptions:
+In Active-Active databases, we implemented HLL within the CRDT on the basis of the Redis implementation with a few exceptions:

 - Redis keeps the HLL data structure as an encoded string object such that you can potentially run any string request can on a key that contains an HLL.
 In CRDT, only get and set are supported for HLL.